jefang123/jangle/README.md

 # README

-This project is an attemp to clone basic Discord features
+This project is an attempt to clone basic Discord features

 Currently this project can:
 * Handle User Authentication